*NOTE – Public Forum camps are at capacity. Please contact us by email if you wish to be placed on the waitlist.***

 Students attending UTNIF debate camps must be in High School or Middle School.
 We do not offer a curriculum serving elementary school students.
 In rare circumstances, we have accepted students who will be entering the 7th grade, although this requires permission from the camp director.
 Students must be at least 13 years of age to stay as residents in the dorm.
 Students entering the 7th grade who are not 13, may be able to attend as commuters, with prior permission from the camp director.

-The Curriculum Director for our 2016 Public Forum workshop is Joseph Uhler of Anderson High School in Austin, Texas.
-Joseph has been the Director of Forensics at Anderson for the past twelve years.
-His students have reached elimination rounds at TFA State, UIL State, NFL Nationals, and the Tournament of Champions.
+The Curriculum Director for our 2016 Public Forum workshop is Joseph Uhler of Westlake High School in Austin, Texas.
+Joseph was the Director of Forensics at Anderson for twelve years before coaching at Westlake.
+His students at Anderson reached elimination rounds at TFA State, UIL State, NFL/NSDA Nationals, and the Tournament of Champions.
 In 2010, Joseph’s students Haydn Forrest and Shaan Heng-Devan, advanced to the final round of the Tournament of Champions in Extemporaneous Speaking.
 In 2011, Joseph’s student, David Engleman, won TFA State in Congressional Debate (House).
-Anderson consistently finishes in the top five overall sweepstakes at the UT Longhorn Classic, and, has finished in the top ten in overall sweepstakes at TFA State five of the past six years.
-Last year, Joseph’s Public Forum team of Lucy Tiblier and Finley Patterson was invited to the Harvard Round Robin.
-This year, two of his PF teams have bids to the ToC.
+In 2015, Joseph’s student, Nikki Dargahi, won TFA State in Original Oratory.
+Anderson consistently finished in the top five overall sweepstakes at the UT Longhorn Classic, and, finished in the top ten in overall sweepstakes at TFA State five of the past seven years.
+In 2015, Joseph’s Public Forum team of Lucy Tiblier and Finley Patterson was invited to the Harvard Round Robin.

 |PF Debate Camps||COST||DATES|